 By Bus – Being located on the University campus means the Science Park enjoys excellent bus links across the city.
-Bus numbers 66, 66x and 66A all provide easy access to the city centre from the campus every 10/15 minutes during University term time, with decreased times outside of term times.
+The 66 and 66a and 66x rall provide easy access to the city centre from the campus every 10/15 minutes during University term time, with decreased times outside of term times.
 Tickets can be purchased in advance, through the First Bus app or on the bus and both cards and cash payments are accepted.
 There are multiple bus stops across the campus, the main ones for the Science Park are:

 By Bike – With plenty of secure cycle storage and excellent cycle links, the Science Park is easily accessed by bike.
 The campus has multiple cycle paths to allow easy transport across the University, and the main routes into and out of the city, all cater for cyclists.
 If you’re planning to cycle to the Science Park, the University regularly host free Bike Doctor sessions to keep your bike in good condition.

 On Foot – The Science Park is easily located to walk to from the City centre, with several different routes available.
 It should take approximately 40 minutes to walk from Campus East into the city centre, and 50 minutes to walk to or from the train station.
 Heslington Road and Hull Road are the main routes for access to the campus by foot, but there are multiple footpaths offering shortcuts across the city.

 By Train – York is on the main East Coast Line from London King’s Cross to Edinburgh.
 Fast trains leave from both north and south at frequent intervals.
 It takes approximately 2 hours to reach London and 2.5 hours to Edinburgh.
 There is also a direct service across the Pennines between York, Leeds and Manchester Airport.
 The University is two miles from the railway station.
 If you are traveling to the Science Park by train, the station has it’s own taxi rank and the journey by car should take around 15/20 minutes.
 More information on journey times and stations facilities can be found on the National Rail website.